xkawi/create-react-app-now/README.md

 Now, whenever you want to deploy new changes, just run `npm run deploy` to get new public link, for free! (_...unless you pay for it_) :smile:

-You will enjoy all the benefits that now offers out-of-the-box: realtime, immutable, and unlimited deployments all with just 1 command.
+You will enjoy all the benefits that now offers out-of-the-box: realtime and immutable deployments all with just 1 command.

 # Alternatives